Deepanshu902/Lost-and-found-/README.md

   - Filter by type and see reporter details

 - 🛎️ **Notifications**
-  - Users are alerted when a new item is reported
+  - Users are alerted when a new item is reported through Email

 - 🖼️ **Image Upload**
   - Uses **Multer** and **Cloudinary** for seamless image uploads